EkaSulistyawan/simple-token/README.md

 # **simple-token (Overview)**
 An example of smart contract utilization as automated-bank.
-Can perform simple deposit/withdraw to the automated-bank.
+Can perform simple deposit/withdraw to an automated-bank.
 Tested on Windows.

 # **Preresquite**